 What’s in a Park?

-Parks define communities and places - whether neighborhood, regional destination or an urban park.
-From an aesthetic perspective, they meld architecture and horticulture into a landscape design as an art form with original, inventive and inspiring visual concepts.
-From a practical perspective, they are central to the wellbeing of a community and its citizens by encouraging active living and providing connections to nature.
+Parks define communities and places, whether they be neighborhood, regional destination, or urban parks.
+From an aesthetic perspective, they artfully meld architecture and horticulture into original, inventive, and inspiring visual concepts.
+From a practical perspective, they are central to the wellbeing of a community and its citizens, encouraging active living and providing a crucial connection to nature.

 Components of Park Design

 Amenity components for variety and diversity of activity

 Characteristics of quality

 Park modifiers that enhance comforts and conveniences of park use

 Park Design Services